sboursault/training/training-walkthrough.md

   });
 });
 ```
+_Technical interactions are isolated in the page object layer.
+The result is much more readable and much more maintainable_

 ---

 👌 **WHAT WE'VE LEARNED**

+- Configure a cypress project with typescript
 - Cypress runner in action with execution logs and chrome inspector
 - Mocha api (before, beforeEach, describe, it)
 - Cypress api (visit, get, click, should, and)
-- CSS selectors based on class and data-test-id
+- CSS selectors
-- Introduction to retryability (Timeout to find elements)
-- Introduction to test isolation (basket is automatically emptied betwin tests)
+- Typescript basics (Create an object)
-- Use page object to avoid code duplication and facilitate reading
+- The page object pattern
-- Create a typescript object
 - Continuously polish your test code

 ---